 Who can have a personal health budget?

-A personal health budget will be offered to people having NHS continuing healthcare, which is NHS-funded long-term health and personal care provided outside hospital.
+A personal health budget should be offered to people having NHS continuing healthcare, which is NHS-funded long-term health and personal care provided outside hospital.
 To have NHS continuing healthcare, you must have a medical condition that needs ongoing care.
 The main need for care must be a problem with your health.

 Children, young people, adults and older adults who are living at home and are having NHS continuing healthcare, can have a personal health budget.